smithy-lang/smithy-kotlin/docs/design/runtime-plugins.md

 This document covers the design and implementation of the API for encapsulating shared service client configuration logic via plugins.
 Plugins allow configuration logic to be shared between multiple service clients to set defaults or ensure that clients are configured uniformly.
-Plugins can be registered with service client builders and manipulate the resulting configuration before the client is instantiated.
+Plugins can be registered with a service client and manipulate the resulting configuration before the client is instantiated.

 # Design